 11a.
 Floor control server sends queue position info to floor participant B.

 11b.
-Floor participant B sends a floor acknowledgement if indicated to do so by the queue position info message.* * * * * * * THIRD CHANGE * * * * * * *
+Floor participant B sends a floor acknowledgement if indicated to do so by the queue position info message.

+12. Floor control server may send the queue position info to floor participant C who is an authorized user to indicate floor participant user B’s floor request is queued.

+13. Floor participant C sends a floor acknowledgement if indicated to do so by the queue position info message.

+NOTE 2: If the floor participant user B’s queued floor request is rejected after de-queue from the floor control queue then the floor control server may send the queue position info to floor participant C who is an authorized user.
+The floor queue position info message should indicate that floor participant user B’s queued floor request is no longer queued.

+* * * * * * * THIRD CHANGE * * * * * * *

 10.9.1.3.4.1 Floor request cancellation from the queue – MCPTT user initiated

 Figure 10.9.1.3.4.1-1 illustrates the procedure for floor request cancellation from the floor queue initiated by the MCPTT user.
 The MCPTT user may be an authorized user who has rights to cancel the floor requests of other MCPTT users, whose floor requests are in floor control queue.